Nightlife in Cusco

 The inca Trail is a trekking to get to Machu Picchu through several interconnected routes.
 We recommend you to have a good physical condition, because the altitude and even the route demand a higher effort.There are several ways to start the Inca Trail: from Aguas Calientes (the closest town to Machu Picchu), from the Hidroeléctrica to Aguas Calientes (for the people who prefer to save on the train ticket), or booking private tours that go through other towns throughout the route.Price: free (by yourself), 300 to 600 american dollars for the guided tours that last between 2 and 4 days, and include food and other services.

 Typical dishes in Cusco

 It’s a plate of inca origin prepared with meat soup, rice, sausage and “chuño” (freeze-dried potato).

-It’s a plate made of fried guinea pig or rabit, seasoned with onion, peanuts and red pepper.
-In general is served with potatoes or rice.
+It’s a plate made of fried guinea pig or rabbit, seasoned with onion, peanuts, and red pepper.
+In general, is served with potatoes or rice.

-the pig is fried on its own fat until is crunchy and gold-coloured.
+the pig is fried on its own fat until is crunchy and gold-colored.
 It’s served with “mote” (husked wheat).

 it’s a soup made of lamb head, cow meat, fat, cabbage, potatoes, chickpeas, rice, sweet potato, peach, pears, and manioc.
 And many other plates that will leave you gladly for eating more!